SolidOS/solidos/README.md

 Another option is to start SolidOS with the `npm run watch` script.
 This triggers the watch-script for mashlib, solid-ui, and solid-panes.
 If you want to run watch-script for rdflib or any of the panes, you'll have to open another terminal window, navigate to the respective project and start its watch-script doing `npm run watch`.

-The output for the watch-script can be a bit difficult to interpret, since all output for mashlib, solid-ui, and solid-panes are presented in the same window.
+The output for the watch-script can be a bit difficult to interpret since all output for mashlib, solid-ui, and solid-panes are presented in the same window.
 You might also consider having each watch scripts running in a separate terminal window.
-The downside using this approach is that at its worst, you'll have five separate watch-scripts running (in addition to the terminal window where you started the server) when working on a pane that needs to pick up a change in rdflib.
-If you find this unwieldy for your setup, or requiring too much resources, you should consider to [work in the according dependent package](#Work-in-the-according-dependent-package).
+The downside of using this approach is that at its worst, you'll have five separate watch-scripts running (in addition to the terminal window where you started the server) when working on a pane that needs to pick up a change in rdflib.
+If you find this unwieldy for your setup, or require too many resources, you should consider to [work in the according dependent package](#Work-in-the-according-dependent-package).

 If a package is missing on SolidOS you can simply add it using the `add script` as detailed next.